Legal

 If you have any questions about this Policy or our privacy practices, please contact us.

-This section applies to users of the Kipper conversational finance intelligence platform, including its Slack, Microsoft Teams, and other integrations.
-It supplements Part 1 and prevails in the event of any conflict with respect to the Kipper platform specifically.
+This section applies to users of Breadwinner’s Salesforce-native integration applications, including Breadwinner for QuickBooks, Breadwinner for Xero, Breadwinner for NetSuite, and Breadwinner Payments.
+It supplements Part 1 and prevails in the event of any conflict with respect to these applications specifically.

 Finance Data